utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

     [chatManager registerUser:aluser];
 ```

-#### NOTE: If access-token ([client authentication] (https://www.applozic.com/docs/configuration.html#access-token-url) ) validation from your server is configured, you need to set token generated from your server as password at time of user registration.
+#### NOTE: if [access token validation](https://www.applozic.com/docs/configuration.html#access-token-url) is configured from your server then set your server generated token as password at the time of user registration.

 i) Set Authentication type to CLIENT in ALChatManager.m